-Early learning services and schools participating in Be You will soon have the opportunity to extend their Level of Participation represented in an Implementation Profile in 2020.
+Early learning services and schools participating in Be You will be provided with the opportunity to extend their Level of Participation represented in an Implementation Profile in 2020.
 This will include 4 phases: Participating, Exploring, Embedding and Sustaining.

 - be informed by the Be You Framework and overarching vision using the Reflection Tool